As Americans, we have a right to free speech. But does that protection apply to the workplace?

 Many people wrongly assume the First Amendment to the U.S. Constitution entitles them to express their views whenever and wherever they want.
 However, regarding freedom of speech in the workplace, this protection extends only to public sector (i.e., government) employees.
 With few exceptions, private employers aren’t required to let free speech reign throughout the workplace.

-There are limits to what the government allows, however.
+However, there are limits to what the government allows.
 The following employee workplace speech is not legally protected:

 Policies Can Help Set Limits on Workplace Speech